johanbook/meet/docs/notifications.md

 # Notifications

-The software system comes with a builtin notification system.
+The software system comes with a built-in notification system designed to inform users of important events.
+It operates across multiple channels to ensure timely delivery.

+## Overview

+The notification system prioritizes delivery channels in the following order:

+1.  **Web Push:** If the user has enabled web push notifications a push notification is sent to their device.
+This is ideal for reaching users even when they don't have the application open.
+2.  **In-App Snackbar:** If the user is actively using the application, a snackbar notification is displayed directly within the UI for immediate feedback.
+3.  **Email:** If neither of the above channels is available, an email is sent to the user.

 ## Guide

-When a notification is created the following will happen:

-1. If user is currently using the app, notify them with a snackbar.
-2. Otherwise send them a mail notification.

 ### Backend